Brittle bones can be caused by anything that makes your body destroy too much bone, or keeps your body from making enough bone.

 Note: People who are pregnant or have hemophilia should not use red clover on a regular basis.

-Recipe: Purchase these herbs (you can purchase them in 4 oz. packages or larger from Mt.
-Rose Herbs) and combine them in equal parts for a obviously nutritious drink - not just for your brittle bones, teeth, nails and hair, but also for your entire body.
+Recipe: Combine these herbs in equal parts for a obviously nutritious drink - not just for your brittle bones, teeth, nails and hair, but also for your entire body.
 Once they are combined,

 Get into the habit of making the herbal infusion every night before going to bed and in the morning it is ready to drink - hot or cold, except for straining it and adding the honey - of course.
 This is a great regime for preventing brittle bones.